 By using any of the offline payments settings, you assume responsibility for warning the merchant of any possible risk and enforcing any limits on offline transactions required for the merchant.

-AllowOfflinePayment (Boolean) - Least risk
+AllowOfflinePayment (Boolean)—Least risk

-overrides the merchant's settings.
-If the device is offline and a payment is attempted, the merchant will be prompted to accept or decline the payment with an offline challenge.
-In the following example, the saleRequest
+If the merchant disables offline payments, setting AllowOfflinePayment = true; overrides the merchant's settings.
+If the device is offline and a payment is attempted, the merchant is prompted to accept or decline the payment with an offline challenge.

-ApproveOfflinePaymentWithoutPrompt (Boolean) - More risk
+ApproveOfflinePaymentWithoutPrompt (Boolean)—More risk

-You can also confirm offline payments automatically with the
+You can also confirm offline payments automatically with the AutoAcceptPaymentConfirmations per-transaction setting.

-ForceOfflinePayment (Boolean) - Most risk
+ForceOfflinePayment (Boolean)—Most risk

 Payment confirmation settings